memphis242/leetcode/README.md

 # My LeetCode Solutions Notebook :green_book:
 Tracking my LeetCode solutions here.
 I'll start off by using C, C++, and Python.
 If I'm feeling special, I'll give bash a go.
 As I add more programming languages to my toolkit (looking at you JS, Rust, Haskell, and Go), I'll add solutions for those here.
 The goal is to use LeetCode as a sharpening tool for my DS&A skills in each of those languages, and my general algorithmic thinking.
 I also do know MATLAB reasonably well, but that's a work-only/school-only kind of language.

+## Disclaimer!
+The code that I put out for the direct solution to a Leetcode problem is very likely **NOT** how I would normally code in that language, including style-wise.
+It is quick and dirty and tricky, as is necessary to attain the speed and accuracy asked of me from such coding challenge problems.
+However, each solution folder is going to be accompanied by a document of me explaining how I _would_ redo the function interface (or other relevant detail) to utilize best practices of that respective language (e.g., taking advantage of NRVO in C++ and avoiding `new` usage).